A Step-by-Step tutorial that will help you get started with Kanban and manage projects with ease in Kanbanize.

 Learn what Kanban swimlanes are and how they can help teams improve their work organization and prioritization.

 Kanban swimlanes are horizontal lines that split a Kanban board into sections.
-Teams usually use them to visually separate different types of work on the same board and organize homogenous tasks together.
+Teams usually use them to visually separate different work types on the same board and organize homogenous tasks together.

 A simple example of a Kanban swimlane would be the separation of different product types (“Hardware” and “Services”) of your procurement team.
 In this case, separate swimlanes give you a better overview of the workload per product type and help you achieve a better flow.